LDoni/AmpWrap/README.md

 PS: Don't use it on multiple sequencing runs.
 If you want to analyze different runs, it's better to merge the DADA2 outputs after DADA2.

 ## Short reads Test Usage
-You can use a small toy sequencing run to test ampwrap.
+You can use a small toy sequencing run to test AmpWrap.
-The following script will download fastq files and run ampwrap short
+The following script will download fastq files and run AmpWrap short
 ```sh
 bash ~/AmpWrap/test/test_short.sh
 ```

 ## Real 16S rRNA data V4V5 Test Usage
-You can use a small true sequencing run to test ampwrap
+You can use a small true sequencing run to test AmpWrap
 ```sh
 bash ~/AmpWrap/test/test_real_short_data.sh
 ```

 If the test goes smoothly you are ready to analyze your data

-## Available databases for ampwrap short
+## Available databases for AmpWrap short

 | Database Name           | Source    | Version / Date | File Name                                | MD5                               | Download Link |